lizzclark/lc-news-frontend/README.md

 # LC News

 A fully functional, responsive frontend to the LC News API.
+Read articles, browse topics, comment and vote on the latest news!

 ## Getting Started